AriNguyen/project_readme/wheelChair.md

-# Smart Wheelchair for Severely Paralyzed Patients

-Using computer-vision-based eye-tracking and IMU-based head pose estimation to help severely paralyzed patients navigate indoor and outdoor environments without much assistance from other people

 ## Inspiration
 Patients suffering from severe paralysis are usually dependent on others for assistance to moving around.
 Our team creates a complete solution that enables them to see the world independently.
 The prototype is wifi-controllable and consists of an onboard Camera.
 We’re using computer-vision-based eye-tracking and IMU-based head pose estimation to receive commands from the user to control the car.
 This system helps paralyze people to physically interact with other people and explore their surroundings.